djleamen/Scrozam/README.md

 ## Setup Instructions:
 Find YOUR_ACCESS, YOUR_SECRET, and YOUR_URL in send_post.py and detectsong.js and replace with your own ACRCloud API tokens.
+Find YOUR_FILE_AUDIO_PATH.mp3 in send_post.py and replace with your audio file path.

 Feel free to try it out with test mp3!